-London Heritage Farm is a 4 acre historical site that overlooks the south arm of the Fraser River.
-The site offers an 1890’s farmhouse in a park-like setting with lovely heritage and herb gardens, the restored Spraggs family barn, old farming equipment, a small hand tool museum, chickens, bees, allotments and large lawns as well as picnic tables and public washrooms.
+London Farm is a four-acre historical site that overlooks the south arm of the Fraser River.
+The site features an 1890’s farmhouse in a park-like setting surrounded by heritage and herb gardens, a restored barn from the Spraggs family, old farming equipment, chicken coop, bee apiary, garden allotments and large lawns with picnic tables and gazebo.

 History of the Farmhouse